wp-plugins/ewww-image-optimizer/readme.txt

 = Image Store =

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

-= WP Image Editor =

-All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
-Current implementations are GD, Imagick, and Gmagick.
-Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs) and probably countless others.
-If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

-= Optimize Almost Everything =
-As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
-The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
-Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).

 == Installation ==